Blood Brothers (musical): West End (1988–2012)

-year-long national tour began in 1986/1987, produced by Bill Kenwright (and directed by Kenwright and Bob Tomson), starring Kiki Dee as Mrs Johnstone, Warwick Evans as the Narrator, Con O'Neill as Mickey and Robert Locke as Eddie, leading to a revival at the Albery Theatre (now the Noël Coward Theatre), directed by Tomson, with the same cast.
+year-long national tour began in 1986/1987, produced by Bill Kenwright (and directed by Kenwright and Bob Tomson), starring Kiki Dee as Mrs Johnstone, Warwick Evans as the Narrator, Con O'Neill as Mickey and Robert Locke as Edward, leading to a revival at the Albery Theatre (now the Noël Coward Theatre), directed by Tomson, with the same cast.
 O'Neill won an Olivier Award for his performance, and Dee was nominated.
 It opened on 28 July 1988 and moved out of that theatre on 16 November 1991.